pjungwir/floatfile/README.md

 This creates a new file inside your Postgres data directory with the values of the array you provide.
 (Technically it is two files: one for the floats and one for the nulls.)
 If either `filename` or `vals` is `NULL` then this does nothing.
 If `vals` has some `NULL` elements, they will be remembered.

+If `filename` already exists, this function will fail.

 `load_floatfile(filename TEXT)` - Returns a float array with the contents of the file.

 `extend_floatfile(filename TEXT, newvals FLOAT[])` - Adds `newvals` to the end of `filename`.
 If `filename` doesn't exist yet, it will be created.